pengowray/ft8play/README.md

 FT8 is a digital chat mode designed by Joe Taylor, the first human to ever notice a binary pulsar.
 The mode is popular with amateur radio enthusiasts who use it to fill the airwaves across the world with something that sounds like R2-D2 gargling.

 To transmit FT8 long distance you'll need to become a ham radio licensee, which you can do by tricking the right people into believing you understand how photons really work.
 You'll also need a radio.
 Or you can just play FT8 on your speakers and hope someone out there hears your message.
 It can be picked up through a lot of noise.
-See if you can decode it with an FT8 app like WSJT-X or FT8CN.
+See if you can decode audio from ft8play with an app like WSJT-X or FT8CN.

 ![Screenshot_20240704_072016_Firefox](https://github.com/pengowray/ft8play/assets/800133/1796e807-ed9d-46cf-9dc5-476e4973a823)
 **Splitscreen Test: Decoding FT8 Player's audio on an Android phone.** The FT8 audio is played on the phone's speaker by the [FT8 Player web page](https://pengowray.github.io/ft8play/).
 The FT8CN app picks up the audio again using the device's built-in microphone and decodes it.